Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Results

 \section{Results}

-The following section presents results, starting with a description of the DataCite metadata records.
-Then, structural differences between the DataCite Metadata Schema and the subject specific schemas are described.
-Building on that, metadata records are compared to determine if there is potential for improving DataCite metadata through optimized crosswalks.
-The section concludes with a time series analysis to understand when metadata records were created.
+The following section presents results of the analysis, starting with a description of the DataCite metadata records.
+Next, structural differences between the DataCite Metadata Schema and the subject specific schemas are described.
+Building on that, metadata records describing the same dataset are compared.
+The section concludes with a temporal analysis.